Our Barcodes Explained

 How are Barcodes Kept Unique?

-Barcodes are regulated and distributed by the global organisation known as GS1, which was formed when the UCC combined with the EAN.
-This is a membership organisation that licenses out barcodes, meaning to get barcodes directly from GS1, you would have to file the paperwork to join (along with a joining fee, location dependent), wait to be accepted, and then pay expensive yearly license fees to maintain use of your barcodes.
-Retail stores require a GS1 barcode on products they stock, however luckily, GS1 is not the only provider of such codes- instead, you can buy your codes from a genuine barcode reseller such as ourselves, paying a smaller one-time fee and owning the codes for life.
+Barcodes are regulated and distributed by the global organisation known as GS1.
+GS1 was formed when the UCC combined with the EAN.
+GS1 is a membership organisation that licenses out barcodes.
+This means to get barcodes directly from GS1, you have to file the paperwork to join (along with a joining fee, location dependent), wait to be accepted, and then pay yearly license fees to maintain use of your barcodes.
+Retail stores require a GS1 barcode on products they stock, however, GS1 is not the only provider of such codes- instead, you can buy your codes from a genuine barcode reseller such as ourselves, paying a one-time fee and owning the codes for life.

 Where do Our Barcodes Come From?

 We had already learned that GS1 was formed when the UCC and EAN merged in the late 1990s.
 Before this merger took place, the UCC sold barcodes for a one-off cost, while EAN licensed them out like GS1 does today.
 After the merger, the newly formed GS1-US decided to charge an annual license fee, including those who had originally purchased barcodes for a one-off cost.
 Unsurprisingly, these members were unhappy about suddenly being charged yearly for codes that they had bought and owned, so a class action lawsuit was filed, which resulted in a victory for the barcode owners.
 One consequence of this lawsuit was that GS1 was forced to pay a multimillion-dollar settlement.
 Still, more importantly, it established that the barcodes sold by the UCC before adopting the licenced business model were owned by the businesses that purchased them and not controlled by GS1 anymore despite being totally legitimate GS1 codes.
 All codes sold by barcode resellers, including us, originate from these privately owned barcodes.

-Ready to purchase barcodes now that you are informed of their origin?
+Ready to purchase barcodes?
 Click Here to visit our EAN-13 barcode product page.